RyanCookies/AI4EO_Week_4_Unsupervised_Learning/README.md

 ```

 ### Gaussian Mixture Models (GMM)
-Gaussian Mixture Models (GMM) are a probabilistic model for representing normally distributed subpopulations within an overall population.
+Gaussian Mixture Models (GMMs) are probabilistic models for representing normally distributed subpopulations within an overall population.
 The model assumes that the data is generated from a mixture of several Gaussian distributions, each with its own mean and variance (Reynolds, 2009).
-GMMs are widely used for clustering and density estimation, as they provide a method for representing complex distributions through the combination of simpler ones.
+GMMs are widely used for clustering and density estimation, as they provide a method for representing complex distributions by combining simpler ones.
 #### Why Gaussian Mixture Models for Clustering?
-- It offers soft clustering and understanding of the uncertainties by providing the probability of each data point belonging to each cluster.
+- It offers soft clustering and helps us understand the uncertainties by providing the probability that each data point belongs to each cluster.
 - Its flexibility in cluster covariance allows clusters to have different sizes and shapes to capture the true variance in the data.
 #### Advantages of GMM
 - Soft Clustering